On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

-\begin{proposition} Let $Y$ be a scheme and let $f\colon X\to Y$ be a morphism of schemes.
-Let $T$ and $Z$ be schemes affine over $Y,$ let $Z\to T$ be a morphism over $Y,$ and let $\iota\colon Z\to Y$ be a closed immersion.
-Assume that each topological point of $Y$ have an open affine neighbourhood $U$ such that the induced morphism $Z\times_Y U\to f^{-1}(U)$ factors through an open affine subset of $f^{-1}(U).$ Then the push-out $X\cup_ZT$ (taken in the category of ringed spaces) is a scheme.
-Moreover, the morphisms of ringed spaces $X \to X\cup_ZT$ and $T\to X\cup_ZT$ are morphisms of schemes, which turn $X\cup_ZT$ into a push-out in the category of schemes. \\ Finally, there is a canonical morphism $X\cup_ZT \to Y$ which is the push-out of $Z\to X$ and $Z\to T$ in the category of schemes over $Y.$ \end{proposition} \begin{proof} We may assume, without loss of generality, that $Y$ be affine.
+\begin{proposition} \rm (Cf. \cite{Fer}, Théorème 7.1 A)) \it Assume that the standing assumption is satisfied.
+Then the push-out $X\cup_ZT$ (taken in the category of ringed spaces) is a scheme.
+Moreover, the morphisms of ringed spaces $X \to X\cup_ZT$ and $T\to X\cup_ZT$ are morphisms of schemes, which turn $X\cup_ZT$ into a push-out in the category of schemes. \\ There is a canonical morphism $X\cup_ZT \to Y$ which is the push-out of the diagram

+in the category of schemes over $Y.$ The map $T\to X\cup_ZT$ is a closed immersion and the morphism $X\backslash Z \to X\cup_ZT \backslash T$ is an isomorphism. \end{proposition} \begin{proof} We may assume, without loss of generality, that $Y$ is affine; this follows from the fact that, for open subschemes $U\subseteq X$ and $W\subseteq T$ with common intersection $\Omega$ with $Z,$ the push-out $U\cup_{\Omega} W$ is an open subscheme of $X\cup_ZT$ by construction.
 Then $T$ and $Z$ are affine as well by assumption.
-Let $V$ be an open affine subset of $X$ through which $\iota$ factors.
-By \cite{Schw}, Theorem 3.5, the push-out $V\times_ZT$ exists in the category of schemes, and is isomorphic to $\Spec(\Gamma(V, \Og_V)\times_{\Gamma(Z, \Og_Z)} \Gamma(T, \Og_T)).$ Moreover, this scheme is the push-out of the relevant diagram in the category of ringed spaces.
-By \cite{Schw}, Theorem 3.4, the scheme $V\backslash Z$ is canonically an open subscheme of $V\times_ZT \backslash T.$ Hence we can glue the schemes $X\backslash Z$ and $V\times_ZT$ along $V\times_ZT \backslash T.$ One now checks easily that the scheme thus constructed satisfies the universal property of the push-out in the category of schemes.
-The remaining claims can be proved in a purely formal manner, which will be left to the reader. \end{proof}
+Let $V$ be an open affine subset of $X$ through which $\widetilde{\iota}$ factors.
+By \cite{Schw}, Theorem 3.5, the push-out $V\cup_ZT$ exists in the category of schemes, and is isomorphic to $\Spec(\Gamma(V, \Og_V)\times_{\Gamma(Z, \Og_Z)} \Gamma(T, \Og_T)).$ Moreover, this scheme is the push-out of the relevant diagram in the category of ringed spaces.
+By \cite{Schw}, Theorem 3.4, the scheme $V\backslash Z$ is canonically an open subscheme of $V\cup_ZT \backslash T.$ Hence we can glue the schemes $X\backslash Z$ and $V\cup_ZT$ along $V\cup_ZT \backslash T.$ One now checks easily that the scheme thus constructed satisfies the universal property of the push-out in the category of schemes.
+The remaining claims can be proven in a purely formal manner, which will be left to the reader. \end{proof}\\ The scheme $X\cup_ZT$ we just constructed fits into our setup as follows:

+We shall now introduce further assumptions on the morphisms $z,$ $t,$ and $\xi,$ and prove results about the push-outs we just constructed which would fail without these additional conditions.
+These assumptions will be referred to by the roman numerals (i),...,(v), and they will be \it cumulative, \rm i. e., once introduced, they will remain in place, as will the standing assumption. \\ \\ $\mathbf{Further \,\, assumptions \, \, I}.$ In addition to the standing assumption, suppose the following: \\ (i) The scheme $Y$ is locally Noetherian, \\ (ii) the morphisms $f\colon X\to Y$ and $t\colon T\to Y$ are of finite type, and\\ (iii) the morphism $\xi \colon Z\to T$ is finite.